w3f/Grants-Program/applications/SubDAO_PolkaSign.md

    -  Former Senior Software Engineer in Alibaba
    -  Core Developer of Wetez and StaFi.io

-**John Xie**

-   -  Full-stack Developer
-   -  Over 15 years of experiences in Development and Management
-   -  Has plenty of experience in Software Development and Blockchain Development
-   -  Currently, focus on Cross-chain technologies

-**Tallone**
-   -  Full-stack Developer
-   -  Over 20 years of experiences in Product Development and Management
-   -  Has plenty of experience in Software Architecture
-   -  Currently focused on  Blockchain Development and Cross-chain Technologies

 ### Team Code Repos

 * https://github.com/subdao-network